kairosity/mp2-tunnel-focus/README.md

 7. Speech to text functionality for adding tasks to the list and making the application more accessible.
 8. Daily task time targets.
 So that the user can set a time goal on a task, and then work towards reaching it.
 9. Adding a CSS circular countdown animation to the task timer, that gets smaller by the percentage of time that remains.
+10. Add a sort feature to the tasks in order to reorder them by priority.

 # Testing